pburkhalter/NET-Docker/README.md

 # Docker (Compose) on Raspberry Pi Documentation

-This documentation guides you through setting up and using Docker (Compose) on a Raspberry Pi for deploying a Samba file server, a Tomcat web server, and a Jupyter Notebook server.
+This documentation provides an insight into the setup and use of Docker (Compose) on a Raspberry Pi for the implementation of a Samba file server, a Tomcat web server, and a Jupyter Notebook.
+The project was developed as part of the course "Network and Operating Systems" at TEKO to convey practical experience in handling container applications on a Raspberry Pi.
 ## Services Utilization

 ### Samba Server